oma16/KodeCamp-04repo/Assignment/kodecamptask7/README.md

 ### Created Kubernetes Manifest Files

 - Created a file named deployment.yaml in the same directory as app.py [deployment.yaml](deployment.yaml)

 - Created a file named service.yaml in the same directory as app.py [service.yaml](service.yaml)

 ### Deployed to Minikube

 - Started minikube with minikube start -p "homelab"

-   -Created a namespace with "kubectl create ns kodecamp-app"
+- Created a namespace with "kubectl create ns kodecamp-app"

    ![namespace](img/namespacekube.png)